Safari Under Glass

 For the Birds

 When I came across “Farewell to Birds,” on page 17, I thought for a moment it was one of James Thurber’s animal parodies (there was even a Thurber cartoon at the bottom of the page), but then I noticed our writer was Will Cuppy, (1884-1949) who wrote in the Thurber vein (Cuppy was ten years Thurber’s senior) and like Thurber, was a bit of a curmudgeon.
-From 1931 until his death Cuppy wrote satirical pieces for the New Yorker that were later collected into books (also like Thurber).
+From 1931 until his death Cuppy wrote satirical pieces for The New Yorker that were later collected into books (also like Thurber).
 Here is an excerpt from “Farewell to Birds.”

 THE SIMPLE LIFE…Satirist Will Cuppy (center, in 1932) and two of his early books.
 How to be a Hermit (1929) was a humorous look at his life residing in a Jones Island seaside shack from 1921 to 1929 (he was escaping city noise and hayfever); How to Tell Your Friends from the Apes was a 1931 compilation of Cuppy’s articles, including the one above.